pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

+You could anticipate a user providing a bad file path.
+This might be especailly possible if you plan to share your code with others and run it on different computers and different operating systems.

-In the example below, you use a [conditional statement](python-conditionals) to check to see if the file exists; if it doesn't, then it returns None.
-In this case the code will fail quietly and the user doesn't understand that there is an error.
+In the example below, you use a [conditional statement](python-conditionals) to check if the file exists; if it doesn't, it returns None.
+In this case, the code will fail quietly, and the user will not understand that there is an error.

+This is also dangerous territory for a user who may not understand why the code runs but doesn't work.

 ```{code-cell} ipython3
 ---